Shivam-Shukla-GIT/Library-Managment-System/README.md

 5. Book IDs are unique identifiers for books.
 6. Members are identified by their phone numbers, which must be unique.
 7. The application does not persist data; all data is stored in memory during runtime.
+8.  books hashmap has bookID and book details as key value pair.
+9.  members hashmap has phoneNo and member detaisl as key value pair.
+10.  borrowed books hashmap has memberID and bookID borrowed by member as key value pair.

 ## Credits